-In January 2018, ‘Housing, water, electricity, gas and other fuels’ and Transport rose by 2.2 percent, and 2.7 percent respectively.
+In May 2018, ‘Food and non-alcoholic beverages’, ‘Housing, water, electricity, gas and other fuels’ and Transport rose by 1.5 percent, 5.3 percent, and 8.1 percent respectively.

 The mission of the desired CRVS system is “To build a modern, timely, complete and integrated CRVS system to ensure legal identity for all, good governance and evidence-based decision making for sustainable development”.
 It envisages that by establishing a permanent, continuous, compulsory and universal vital events registration and vital statistics system the three identified strategic outcomes - Legal identity and rights for all; Good governance and accountability; and Reliable statistics - would be achieved by 2022.

 The National Institute of Statistics of Rwanda (NISR) has celebrated the 2017 African Statistics Day (ASD) on 22nd December 2017, under the theme: “Better lives with better economic statistics”.
 During this event, NISR has awarded the winners of NISR Infographic Competition on the "Description of Labor Market in Rwanda 2017".